bytecodealliance/component-docs/component-model/src/language-support/rust.md

 }
 ```

 As the import is unfulfilled, the `calculator.wasm` component could not run by itself in its current form.
-To fulfill the `add` import, so that only `calculate` is exported, you would need to [compose the `calculator.wasm` with some `exports-add.wasm` into a single, self-contained component](../creating-and-consuming/composing.md).
+To fulfill the `add` import, so that
+only `calculate` is exported, you would need to [compose the `calculator.wasm` with some `adder.wasm` into a single, self-contained component](../creating-and-consuming/composing.md).

 ## Creating a command component with `cargo component`